The Dreaming Brain is a Time Traveler: Why Sleep Bends Reality

 I’ve had more days like this than I care to recall at this point in time.

-The clock says you’ve only been asleep an hour.
+The clock says you’ve only been asleep an hour, but your body swears you’ve endured a lifetime.

-It replays fear, rehearses panic, pushes the loop tighter until waking feels like surfacing from a drowning.
+The brain doesn’t care about mercy in these moments (sadly for me), it replays the fear, rehearses the awful panic, and pushes the loop tighter and tighter and tighter until waking feels like surfacing from drowning.

-They mimic the strange mechanics of dreaming…flickering eyes, fractured time, memory re-stitched in unfamiliar order.
+That’s why therapies like EMDR feel so strange, they sort of mimic the mechanics of dreaming with flickering eyes, fractured time, and memory re-stitched in unfamiliar order.

 One of my strangest experiences was being half awake in my (now) husband’s arms and looking off to the side of the room.